becheng/serverlessnotifications/README.md

 ## Target Acceptance Criteria

 - Submited chats are saved to CosmosDB.
-- A CosmosDB Consistency level has been configured that works with Azure Search.
+- A CosmosDB consistency level has been configured that works with Azure Search.
 - All saved chats are searchable.
 - A minimal set of of REST apis using Azure Functions that will do a search based on the inputted keywords and return its results as a json.